Bob Westbrooks

 PRAC was created by the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, and is charged with overseeing the now-$5 trillion in government spending relief efforts in response to the COVID-19 pandemic, specifically with respect to fraud, waste, abuse, and mismanagement.
 As of September 2021, PRAC reported an estimated $100 billion in financial benefits the government distributed were fraudulent, and over $10 billion of the $150 billion given directly to the states for local distribution has yet to be spent.
 The PRAC provides extensive information related to the government's financial COVID-19 relief efforts on its website, in both interactive and downloadable formats.

 Education

 Westbrooks earned a Bachelor of Arts degree in justice from American University, and a Juris Doctor from the University of Maryland, Francis King Carey School of Law.
-After graduating from law school, he was admitted to the Maryland State Bar Association.
+He is a member of the Maryland bar.

 Career

-Westbrooks began his public career as a staffer in the United States Senate before serving as a Postal Inspector at the United States Postal Inspection Service.
-Westbrooks later worked as a Special Agent and agency leader at the United States Postal Service, Office of Inspector General, the Office of Inspector General for the Department of Transportation, and the National Archives and Records Administration, Office of Inspector General.
+Westbrooks began his public career as a U.S. postal inspector at the United States Postal Inspection Service.
+Westbrooks later worked as a special agent and agency leader at the United States Postal Service, Office of Inspector General, the Office of Inspector General for the Department of Transportation, and the National Archives and Records Administration, Office of Inspector General.
 He then served as Deputy Inspector General for the Small Business Administration, Office of Inspector General, until 2015.